A memoir of exile and rebellion—

 told me stories of her home in Ukraine.

-threads in her flowered headscarf, and the steel
+catching the gold threads in her flowered headscarf,

 She never said why she told me these stories.